Akalia1988/SSH-Deployment/README.md

 # SSH-Deployment
 SSH Deployment Task in Azure DevOps Pipelines

-1. Create and Upload the Public Key to Azure VM
+1.Create and Upload the Public Key to Azure VM

 To set up our SSH Task we need a SSH Service Connection but to configure the connection we need to generate the Public and Private keys.